 Large-bowel obstruction (LBO) is an emergency condition that requires early identification and intervention.
-It is important to distinguish colonic obstruction from ileus, as well as to differentiate between a true mechanical obstruction and a pseudo-obstruction; treatment differs.
+It is important to distinguish colonic obstruction from ileus, as well as to distinguish true mechanical obstruction from pseudo-obstruction; treatment differs.
 See the image below.

 Contrast study demonstrates colonic obstruction at the level of the splenic flexure, in this case due to carcinoma.
 Radiograph courtesy of Charles J M....

 See Can't-Miss Gastrointestinal Diagnoses, a Critical Images slideshow, to help diagnose the potentially life-threatening conditions that present with gastrointestinal symptoms.

 A history of bowel movements, flatus, obstipation, and associated symptoms should be obtained.
 Complaints in patients with LBO may include the following:

 Other symptoms that may be diagnostically significant include the following:

 Assessment of symptoms should attempt to distinguish the following:

 Although a complete physical examination is necessary, the examination should place special emphasis on the following key areas: